Thermodynamics of charged accelerating AdS black holes and holographic heat engines: Introduction

-However, the $C-$metric, despite of the aforementioned various applications, remains somewhat esoteric in its thermodynamic prescription partly due to the fact that it has an uncommon asymptotic behavior and at least one non-removable conical singularity on the azimuthal axis of symmetry.
+However, the $C-$metric, despite of the aforementioned various applications, remains somewhat esoteric in its thermodynamic prescription partly due to the fact that it has an unusual asymptotic behavior and at least one non-removable conical singularity on the azimuthal axis of symmetry.
 As a result, discrepant and conflicting results have been obtained in the investigation of the thermodynamics of the accelerating AdS black holes~\cite{Appels:2016,Appels:2017,Gregory:2017,Astorino:2017,Anabalon:2018}.
-For example, a set of thermodynamic variables was obtained in Refs.~\cite{Appels:2016,Appels:2017,Gregory:2017}, where corresponding thermodynamic mass and temperature are associated with the coordinate time rather than with the normalized timelike Killing vector.
-However, later, the corresponding first law of thermodynamics was found to be incorrect~\cite{Appelsphd:2018}.
-Alternate expressions for the thermodynamic mass and temperature have also been posited by assuming integrability of a scaling of the mass and temperature in Ref.~\cite{Astorino:2017}, but the cosmic string tension, which should be considered as a thermodynamic parameter relevant to the varying conical deficit, was not included in the first law.
-Furthermore, no physical interpretation was given either for the scaling or for why the energy content of the tension is thermodynamically irrelevant.
+For example, a set of thermodynamic variables was obtained in Refs.~\cite{Appels:2016,Appels:2017,Gregory:2017}, where the thermodynamic mass and temperature are associated with the coordinate time rather than with the normalized timelike Killing vector.
+However, the corresponding first law of thermodynamics was later found to be incorrect~\cite{Appelsphd:2018}.

+Let us note that alternate expressions for the thermodynamic mass has also been posited by assuming the integrability condition in Ref.~\cite{Astorino:2017}.
+It has been argued that for regular accelerating black holes, the acceleration is provided by an external electromagnetic field rather than the conical deficit associated with a string, while for the irregular $C$-metric with conical singularities, the black hole is again accelerated by a pulling string.
+However, in latter case, the cosmic string tension, which should be considered as a thermodynamic parameter relevant to the varying conical deficit, was not included in the first law.